GeoMAE: Masking Representation Learning for Spatio-Temporal Graph Forecasting with Missing Values: Evaluations

+Given that both the LSTM and STAFN models exhibit a significant dependency on the consistency of missing ratios between the training and test sets, a more feasible approach is to avoid fixing the missing ratio in the training set, thereby allowing the training data to simulate as many missing ratios as possible.
+Figure~\ref{fig:attrmae:mixed-masking-rate} displays the performance curves under different training set configurations.
+The curve labeled "Mixed" represents the results obtained without a fixed missing rate in the training set.
+It can be observed that increasing the diversity of the training data effectively enhances the model's capability to handle data with different missing rates, significantly improving its generalization ability.
+However, the cost of achieving this more "stable" performance is a slight compromise in peak performance, which is somewhat inferior to the results achieved when the test set missing rate matches the training set missing rate.

-When the training missing rate mismatches the test missing rate, most baselines' performance degrades significantly.
-Therefore, using an unfixed missing rate in the training set is an appropriate strategy to avoid such a phenomenon.
-Table \ref{tab:attrmae:overall-performance} shows the performance of the baselines and GeoMAE when training with a variable missing rate.
-GRU-D, the only baseline algorithm proposed for non-regular, missing time series data, exhibits poor performance on this task.
-This may be because the input data is equally spaced in time, and its feature considering irregular time intervals does not respond to this task.
-AGCRN, which combines RNN and GCN as well as an adaptive graph mechanism, has good fitting ability.
-However, it also suffers severe overfitting due to the difference in data distribution between the training set and the test set in this situation.
-GWNet, another well-known spatio-temporal graph model performs much better than AGCRN with better generalization ability.
-TriD-MAE, which also introduces MAE mechanism to process missing values, shows mediocre performance in this task.
+When the training missing rate mismatches the test missing rate, the performance of most baseline models degrades significantly.
+Therefore, employing a variable missing rate in the training set is an effective strategy to mitigate this issue.

+Table~\ref{tab:attrmae:overall-performance} compares the performance of the baselines and GeoMAE when trained with a variable missing rate.
+The results show that GRU-D, the only baseline algorithm specifically designed for irregular time series data with missing values, performs poorly on this task.
+This is likely because the input data is equally spaced, rendering its capability to handle irregular time intervals ineffective.
+AGCRN, which combines RNNs and GCNs with an adaptive graph mechanism, demonstrates strong fitting capabilities.
+However, it also suffers from severe overfitting due to the distribution shift between the training and test sets.
+In contrast, GWNet, another representative spatio-temporal graph model, achieves competitive performance with better generalization ability.
+TriD-MAE, which also utilizes a masked autoencoding mechanism, shows mediocre performance.
+A potential reason is its lack of dedicated structures for capturing spatial correlations, such as graph neural networks.

-Finally, with the help of self-supervised auxiliary loss and input data preprocessing mechanisms, the complete GeoMAE achieved the best results on datasets with different missing ratios.
-On the one hand, it indicates that it can learn spatio-temporal representations effectively from data with missing values for downstream tasks.
-On the other hand, it also shows that the self-supervised and input data preprocessing modules in GeoMAE can enhance the generalization ability of representation learning models.
+Finally, augmented by its self-supervised auxiliary loss and input data preprocessing mechanisms, the complete GeoMAE framework achieves the best performance across datasets with different missing rates.
+This outcome demonstrates its effectiveness in learning spatio-temporal representations directly from incomplete data for downstream tasks.
+Furthermore, it underscores the significant contribution of the self-supervision and preprocessing modules in enhancing the generalization capability of the representation learning model.